-CARS.COM — Toyota's rugged 4Runner SUV can handle just about anything — on and off-road — and it turns out that its backseat is just as capable when it comes to pulling family duty.
-The 4Runner has standard seating for five (an optional third row increases capacity to seven) and it easily fit three car seats across its second row.
+CARS.COM — The rugged Toyota 4Runner SUV is the kind of vehicle that can handle just about anything — on and off-road — and it turns out that its backseat is just as capable when it comes to pulling family duty.
+The Toyota 4Runner has standard seating for five (an optional third row increases capacity to seven) and it easily fit three car seats across its second row.
 We tested the two-row version, and it earned high marks across the board for its roominess and accessible Latch system.

 How many car seats fit in the second row?
 Three